 - 4.3.6 Report on the implementation of institutional investors’ voting policy

 - 5 One-tier board structure

-The Board of Management monitors the operation of the internal risk management and control systems, and annually performs a systematic assessment of the design and operation of the systems.
+The Board of Management monitors the operation of the internal risk management and control systems.
+Each year, it performs a systematic assessment of the design and operation of the systems.
 This monitoring covers all material control measures relating to strategic, operational, compliance and reporting risks.
-This is described in detail in the Risk management section and the In-control statement.
+This is described in detail in the Risk management section and in the In-control statement.

 Board of Management

 Stedin Group's Board of Management is responsible for the performance of Stedin Group and all subsidiaries within the group structure.
 Thus, the Board of Management determines the long-term strategy and the company's operational as well as financial objectives and designates the preconditions for delivering the strategy.
 In performing its duties, the Board of Management carefully weighs all interests, including those of customers, shareholders, employees, providers of capital and society in general.
 The Board of Management has defined customer and cultural values that contribute to a culture directed at long-term value creation.

 An allocation of duties has been agreed within the Board of Management, which does not detract from the collective responsibility of the Board of Management as a whole.
 The Board of Management allocates the tasks within the Board of Management (and may change them if necessary), subject to approval by the Supervisory Board.
 Both the Board of Management as a whole and its individual members are authorised to represent the company.
 The internal Governance and Authority Manual sets out the procedure for obtaining mandates to represent Stedin Group and its subsidiaries externally.
 It also includes, for instance, threshold amounts for the performance of legal acts and other acts on behalf of Stedin.